Andreas' Blog

 Publishing private npm packages to GitHub Package registry for free

-2020-07-26 4 min read anoff
+2020-07-26 4 min read Anoff

 Even though I am a big fan of Open Source Software and try to make my projects open and consumable by others as well, there are cases where you want to keep your stuff private.
 But even if you work in a closed source environment you still want to use the same tools that you employ in the open source world.
 In this blog post I will explain how you can create private npm packages for your Javascript/Typescript projects - and I will show you how you can host your private npm packages for free!